faturrahmanalharitszoe/faturrahmanalharitszoe/README.md

 - 🌱 I’m currently learning **node js and rust**

-- 👨‍💻 All of my projects are available at [faturrahmanalharitszoe.vercel.app](faturrahmanalharitszoe.vercel.app)
+- 👨‍💻 All of my projects are available at [here](https://faturrahmanalharitszoe.vercel.app)

 - 📫 How to reach me **faturrahmanalharitszoe@gmail.com**